canonical/netbox/docs/models/ipam/l2vpn.md

 # L2VPN

-A L2VPN object is NetBox is a representation of a layer 2 bridge technology such as VXLAN, VPLS or EPL.
-Each L2VPN can be identified by name as well as an optional unique identifier (VNI would be an example).
+A L2VPN object is NetBox is a representation of a layer 2 bridge technology such as VXLAN, VPLS, or EPL.
+Each L2VPN can be identified by name as well as by an optional unique identifier (VNI would be an example).
+Once created, L2VPNs can be terminated to [interfaces](../dcim/interface.md) and [VLANs](./vlan.md).

-Each L2VPN instance must have one of the following type associated with it:
+## Fields

+### Name

+A unique human-friendly name.

+### Slug

+A unique URL-friendly identifier.
+(This value can be used for filtering.)

+### Type

+The technology employed in forming and operating the L2VPN.
+Choices include:

 * VPLS
 * VPWS